-The Georgia Department of Community Affairs will directly allocate funds to the City of Brunswick.
-The city will implement the program by hiring a contractor to rehabilitate the St. Marks Towers in Brunswick, Georgia.
+The Georgia Department of Community Affairs will directly allocate funds to Glynn County.
+The county will implement the program by hiring a contractor to rehabilitate the St. Marks Towers in Brunswick, Georgia.
 This work will include replacing damaged windows in the buildings with shatter-proof windows which can sustain the force of hurricane winds and rain, replacing the rusted HVAC systems, etc.